Bratislava: Education and science

 The first university in Bratislava, in the Kingdom of Hungary (and also in the territory of present-day Slovakia) was Universitas Istropolitana, founded in 1465 by King Matthias Corvinus.
 It was closed in 1490 after his death.

-Bratislava is the seat of the largest university (Comenius University in Bratislava, 27,771 students), the largest technical university (Slovak University of Technology in Bratislava, 18,473 students), and the oldest art schools (the Academy of Performing Arts and the Academy of Fine Arts and Design) in Slovakia.
+Bratislava is the seat of the largest university (Comenius University in Bratislava, 27,771 students), the largest technical university (Slovak University of Technology in Bratislava, 18,473 students), and the oldest art schools (the Academy of Performing Arts, 1000 students and the Academy of Fine Arts and Design) in Slovakia.
 Other institutions of tertiary education are the public University of Economics and the first private college in Slovakia, City University of Seattle.
 In total, about 56,000 students attend university in Bratislava.

 There are 65 public primary schools, nine private primary schools and ten religious primary schools.
 Overall, they enroll 25,821 pupils.
 The city's system of secondary education (some middle schools and all high schools) consists of 39 gymnasia with 16,048 students, 37 specialized high schools with 10,373 students, and 27 vocational schools with 8,863 students (data as of 2007).

 The Slovak Academy of Sciences is also based in Bratislava.
 However, the city is one of the few European capitals to have neither an observatory nor a planetarium.
-The nearest observatory is in Modra, 30 km away, and the nearest planetarium is in Hlohovec, 70 km away.
+The nearest observatory is in Modra, 30 km away, and the nearest planetarium is in Vienna, 50 km away.
+The nearest planetarium to Bratislava within Slovakia's borders is in Hlohovec, 70 km away.